videosdk-live/videosdk-rtc-angular-prebuilt-example/angular/README.md

-# Video SDK No Code Prebuilt App for React.
+# Video SDK No Code Prebuilt App for Angular

 ## What is it?